ivanbabko/goodrocket-css/README.md

 **So why Goodrocket?**
 Because a good rocket will take you really far really fast.
 And it won't explode in the process.
 I thought this was a good metaphor for a CSS starter kit.
 Hint: there is a sister project [Goodrocket Jekyll](https://github.com/ivanbabko/goodrocket-jekyll).
-It's another boilerplate, but this time for CMS and build system.
+It is a scaffolding for CMS and build system.
 Check it out.

 **Why another boilerplate?**
 I find it hard to use CSS frameworks or other people's boilerplates "as is".
 I have to understand fully what